-You know that you want to start an online store, but how do you get started?
+You know that you want to start an eCommerce business, but how do you get started?
 Listed here are the essentials to get you well on your way to ecommerce shopping cart success.

 First of all, you obviously need a product or service to sell.
 This can be hard goods (physical) or Soft goods (downloadable).